JoshTeperman/notes/rails.md

 https://www.freecodecamp.org/news/single-table-inheritance-vs-polymorphic-associations-in-rails-af3a07a204f2/

-Where many subclasses inherit from a single superclass, and all of the data is stored in a single table.
+Where many subclasses inherit from a single superclass, and all attributes from all levels of the hierarchy are represented in a single table.
 Different subclasses are defined by a `type` column on the superclass.

 It is important to create the `type` column, as this tells Active Record that we want to use STI.